Wendy Red Star: Collaborations

 In 2013, Red Star began collaborating with her daughter Beatrice Red Star Fletcher, who "figures prominently in her work" and participates as a tour guide for their exhibitions.
 Their collaborations have been shown at the Tacoma Art Museum, the Seattle Art Museum, and twice at the Portland Art Museum.

-In 2022, Red Star collaborated with Standard University.
+In 2022, Red Star collaborated with Stanford University.
 Wendy Red Star: American Progress is about her experience as an Apsaalooke artist, addressing her lived experiences with belonging and unbelonging in the United States.
-Red Star engaged with Standford students affiliated with the Center for Comparative Studies in Race and Ethnicity as well as the Institute for Diversity in the Arts by researching and gathering materials for the artworks.
+Red Star engaged with Stanford students affiliated with the Center for Comparative Studies in Race and Ethnicity as well as the Institute for Diversity in the Arts by researching and gathering materials for the artworks.
 One of the artworks is entitled, Lady Columbia, and it is a “wallpaper print based on original paint-by-numbers”.
 The collaboration created a free public program that amplifies the artist's voice and story.
 This is an example of efforts made by Red Star to create public art and space to get people across communities and generations to interact with indigenous stories.